 Of course the Fair is a showcase for future farmers and their livestock.
 To that end, you’ll find daily livestock tours, exhibits and shows.
 Almost 300 kids from across Texas will participate in the Youth Livestock Auction this year.
-My favorite animal event at the Fair: The daily pig races.
+My favorite animal event at the Fair: the daily pig races.
 The “squee” factor for fun and cuteness is off the charts!
 You can access daily events schedules here.

-One of the best things about the Fair are the weird and wonderful food samplings.
+One of the best things about the Fair is the weird and wonderful food samplings.
 The Fried Margarita (circa 2006) was one of the best fun fried things I’ve ever tasted.
-I can’t say the same for the Fried Beer –– but you’ve got to try this stuff while you can get it, right?
+I can’t say the same for the Fried Beer, but you’ve got to try this stuff while you can get it, right?
 The food offerings at the Fair are legendary, and this year’s crop is no exception.
 Of course you can’t go wrong with the classic Fletcher’s Corny Dogs, but the Big Tex Award winners never disappoint.

 And if your tastes are a little more refined, check out the Cutco Celebrity Chef Kitchen.
 Some of the best chefs in Dallas and Fort Worth will whip up a favorite dish, which you’ll be able to sample!

 With tons of games and more than 70 rides, the Midway offers fun for all ages to keep you entertained for hours.
 For a great view of the Dallas skyline, hop on the Texas Star Ferris Wheel (the largest in Texas) and for an unforgettable classic, climb aboard your favorite animal on the Dentzel Carousel.

 From rock to country and rap to soul, the lineup at the Chevrolet Main Stage has you covered.
 Get excited for huge headliners lighting up the stage includingAaron Watson on October 7 and Ludacris on October 13.